andydoro/IMA767_MEDP349_Fall2018/README.md

 ## Food & Drink Policy

 Water, beverages, and small snacks are fine.
-There will be a small 15 minute break in the middle of class.
+There will be a 15 minute break in the middle of class.

 ## Academic Integrity